Hana Yoshida

+Personal life

+Yoshida was born on August 21, 2005, in Aichi, Japan.

+As a child, she attended an international school where she learned how to speak English fluently.
+In 2024, Yoshida graduated from Chukyo High School before enrolling into Doshisha University to study the Faculty of Global and Regional Studies.
+In addition, she also studies French at the university.

+Her figure skating idol is Mao Asada.

 Career

 Early years

-Yoshida began skating in 2012.
+Yoshida began skating in 2012 after following her older sister into the sport.
 She placed ninth at the 2015 Japan Novice B National Championships but won the category the next year.

 2017–18 season

 Yoshida won the 2017 Japan Novice National Championships and was invited to compete at the 2017 Japan National Championships.
 She placed eighth overall.
 She was also invited to skate in the gala at the 2017 NHK Trophy as the 2017 Japanese national novice champion.

 Yoshida was sent to the 2018 Challenge Cup, winning the advanced novice ladies ahead of Alysa Liu of United States.

 2018–19 season

 In August 2018, Yoshida competed at the 2018 Asian Open Trophy.
 She attempted the triple Axel in the free program but fell, ranking third overall.

 2019–20 season

 Yoshida competed at the 2019 Japan Junior National Championships.
 She placed tenth in the short program.
 However, Yoshida landed a clean triple Axel in the free and won the bronze medal.
 Due to the results, she was invited to compete at the senior division.
 Yoshida finished in nineteenth place.